 The Procurement Card (Pcard) is a tool for faculty and staff on campus to make low-dollar purchases in a simple and convenient manner.
-The Pcard reduces the amount of reimbursements made from petty cash, the number of invoicing issues, and the number of purchase orders.
 Per the Open Records Law, all purchases completed with a Pcard may be fully disclosed as a public record.
-For additional information, please click the link below to view the Procurement Credit Card Program Manual
+For additional information, please click the link below to view the Procurement Credit Card Program Manual.

 Types of Cards

-There are three different procurement card options available for faculty and staff; each option best suited for different needs.
+There are three different procurement card options available for faculty and staff; each option is best suited for different needs.
 The three options include two different kinds of Procurement cards: Procurement Travel (PT) card and Procurement/Supply (P) card.
-The third option is a personal liability, or, Corporate Travel card.
+The third option is the Corporate Travel card, which is a personal liability card.

 Procurement Travel (PT) card